Opendigitalradio/ODR-AudioEnc/README.md

 Some receivers did not decode audio anymore between v0.3.0 and v0.5.0, because of a change implemented to get PAD to work.
-The change was subsequently reverted in v0.5.1 because it was deemed essential that audio decoding works on all receivers.
+The change was subsequently reverted in v0.5.1 because it was deemed essential that audio decoding works on all receivers. v0.7.0 fixes most issues, and PAD now works much more reliably.
-Work to get both functional audio and PAD on all receivers is ongoing.

 Version 0.4.0 of the encoder changed the ZeroMQ framing.
 It will only work with ODR-DabMux v0.7.0 and later.